zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/web-development/Front-end/web-api/utility.md

 - entityReferenceExpansion --> Obsolete, just set to false Explore it in the chrome console.

+After initialization, further operations can be done with the Node API.
 */
 let treeWalker = document.createTreeWalker(
   document.body,